NixEngh/pickup_and_delivery/README.md

-# This is my solution for the inf273 Pickup and Delivery Problem
+# inf273 Pickup and Delivery Problem attempt
 ## How to run
 `make run`
 ## data